Photo: Glenda Taylor for Bob Vila

 - Weight capacity: 350 pounds

-Get the Cramer step stool on Amazon or Wayfair.
+Get the Cramer step stool at Amazon, Wayfair, or Walmart.

 - Frame material: Aluminum